Yongsan International School of Seoul: Academics

 YISS offers a college preparatory program with an emphasis on spiritual and character development.
-The school provides two programs, NICS and Oasis, to support students’ growth.
+The school provides two programs, NICS and Oasis, to support students' growth.
 The NICS program encourages students to deepen their understanding of the Gospel, live a life of worship, and share their faith with others.
 As part of the program, students attend weekly chapel services featuring worship through music and Bible-based messages delivered by chaplains or guest speakers.
 The Oasis program emphasizes character development and service to others.
-Students in the Oasis program attend weekly Oasis “Ossemblies” with speakers and activities aimed at developing character traits.
-To meet the school’s accreditation requirements with ACSI, students at each grade level must enroll in at least one semester of direct Bible instruction per semester.
+Students in the Oasis program attend weekly Oasis "Ossemblies" with speakers and activities aimed at developing character traits.
+To meet the school's accreditation requirements with ACSI, students at each grade level must enroll in at least one semester of direct Bible instruction per semester.

 The high school program at YISS culminates with a strong emphasis on Advanced Placement (AP) courses.
 In 2024, the school reported exceptional academic achievements, with 88% of students enrolled in AP courses earning scores of 3, 4, or 5 on their exams, compared to the worldwide average of 59%.
 The average AP score for YISS students was 3.9, significantly higher than the global average of 2.8.
 Additionally, the average SAT score for YISS students was 1407, well above the worldwide average of 1051.

 Colleges and Universities

-Graduates went on to many prestigious higher educational institutions including Harvard University, Northwestern University, Dartmouth College, Brown University, Princeton University, University of Pennsylvania, Yale University, Columbia University, University of Southern California, University of Chicago, Stanford University, Duke University, Swarthmore College, Pomona College, Claremont McKenna College, Harvey Mudd College, Cornell University, UC Berkeley, UCLA, William and Mary College, Wesleyan University, Washington University in St. Louis, Carnegie Mellon University, Johns Hopkins University, Tufts University, University of Toronto (Canada), University College London (UK), University of Warwick (UK), University of Bath (UK), University of York (UK), University of Queensland (Australia), Goethe University (Germany), S P Jain School of Global Management (Singapore), Seoul National University (Korea), Korea University (Korea), and Yonsei University (Korea).
+Graduates have been admitted to many prestigious higher educational institutions including Harvard University, Northwestern University, Dartmouth College, University of Pennsylvania, Columbia University, University of Southern California, University of Chicago, Stanford University, Duke University, Cornell University, UC Berkeley, UCLA, Wesleyan University, Washington University in St. Louis, Carnegie Mellon University, Johns Hopkins University, University of Toronto (Canada), and University College London (UK).